All About Liposuction in San Diego

 Liposuction to Refine Results of Breast Reduction, Tummy Tuck, and Facial Procedures

 Liposuction is often combined with other cosmetic procedures, most commonly with a tummy tuck or abdominoplasty.
-Sometimes in a breast reduction or a breast augmentation, liposuction is used to help create symmetry to the breasts or flatten bulges in front of the axillae.
+If you’re interested in a breast reduction or a breast augmentation, we may use liposuction to help create symmetry to the breasts or flatten bulges in front of the axillae.
 Facelifts usually involve a neck lift, and micro-liposuction along the jaw and chin line can improve contours.
 Liposuction can be done in very small amounts (facial areas), and in larger amounts (body areas).
-Normally, liposuction is done under general anesthesia unless the area being treated is very small.
-This is for both the comfort and the safety of the patient.
+Normally, we perform liposuction with general anesthesia unless the area being treated is very small.
+This is for both your comfort and the safety.

 Your recovery time will depend on the amount of liposuction you are having done and how many areas of your body are involved in the surgery.
-You can expect swelling and discomfort, but these symptoms will subside.
+You can expect some swelling and discomfort, but these symptoms will subside.
 After liposuction, your physician will often have you wear a compression garment for several weeks.
 It is important after any surgical body procedures that you get up and move around.
-So light activity begins quickly, and usually within a week you are able to resume normal activities.
+So light activity begins quickly, and usually within a week you are able to go back to a desk job and resume normal activities.
 Aerobic activities are usually delayed for about four to six weeks following liposuction.

 Finding a Liposuction Surgeon and Your Safety